tier4/AWSIM/docs/Components/Environment/PointCloudMapper/index.md

 <img src=image_0.png width=700px>

 ## Description

-PointCloudMapper is a tool for a vehicle based point cloud mapping in a simulation space.
+PointCloudMapper is a tool for a vehicle based point cloud mapping in a simulation environment.

 ## Required Data

+To properly perform the mapping, make sure you have the following files downloaded/configured:

 - Lanelet2 format OSM data
 - 3D model map of the area
-- Vehicle object with sensors
+- Configured in-simulation vehicle object with sensors attached

-## How to Use
+## Tool Usage

+The following sections describe steps neede to properly use the tooling.
 ### Import OSM
 1. Drag and drop an OSM file into Unity project
 2. OSM file will be imported as `OsmDataContainer`.

 ### Setup Vehicle Sensors [RGL]

-1. Create an empty object
+1. Create an empty GameObject
-2. Attach script `LidarSensor.cs` to the game object
+2. Attach script `LidarSensor.cs` to previously created embpty GameObject
-3. Configure lidar pattern, e.g. by selecting one of the available presets
+    1. Configure lidar pattern, e.g. by selecting one of the available presets
-4. Attach script `RGLMappingAdapter.cs` to the game object.
+4. Attach script `RGLMappingAdapter.cs` to previously created embpty GameObject
-5. Configure mapping adapter - e.g. set leaf size for filtering.
+    1. Configure mapping adapter - e.g. set leaf size for filtering.

 ### Setup PointCloudMapper

-In your scene, create new object and add `PointCloudMapper` component.
-Set following parameters in the inspector.
+In your scene, create empty GameObject and attach `PointCloudMapper` component to it.
+To properly configure the component please, set the following parameters from Inspector:

-- `Osm Container`: the OSM file you imported in the above step.
+- `Osm Container`: the OSM file you imported in step above.
-- `World Origin`: MGRS position of the origin of the scene (in ROS coordinate system, not Unity).
+- `World Origin`: MGRS position of the origin of the scene ***Note:in ROS coordinate system, not Unity.***
 - `Capture Location Interval`: Distance between consecutive capture points along lanelet centerline.
 - `Output Pcd File Path`: Output relative path from Assets folder.
 - `Target Vehicle`: The vehicle you want to use for point cloud capturing.

-If using RGL, make sure that `RGLSceneManager` game object is added to the scene (a prefab is available).
+If using RGL, make sure that `RGLSceneManager` GameObject is added to the scene.

 ### Capture and Generate PCD
-If you play your scene after the above steps, PointCloudMapper will automatically start mapping.
+If you play simulation with a scene prepared with the steps above, PointCloudMapper will automatically start mapping.
 The vehicle will warp along centerlines by intervals of `CaptureLocationInterval` and capture point cloud data.
 PCD file will be written when you stop your scene or all locations in the route are captured.

 ## Sample Scene
-`PointCloudMappingDemo.unity` is a sample scene for `PointCloudMapper`.
-You need to setup OSM data and 3D model map of the area according to the above steps.
+`PointCloudMappingDemo.unity` is a sample scene for `PointCloudMapper` showcase.
+It requires setup of OSM data and 3D model map of the area according to the steps above.